The DF Studio interface can be customized in a number of ways to suit personal tastes, streamline workflows, or maximize the information displayed.

 Settings in the Editor and Library sections function as described above.

-The Time Zone setting configures the default time zone for times and dates displayed in DF Studio.
+The Time Zone setting configures the default time zone for times and dates displayed in DF Studio, and controls the time zone in which Messengers expire.

 Filter Displayed Assets